-About 11 years ago, I worked with a young teacher at an interested-based digital-media magnet school who was struggling to get her sophomores to write.
+About 11 years ago, I worked with a young teacher at an interest-based digital-media magnet school who was struggling to get her sophomores to write.
 At the time, I oversaw part of the magnet program, and I nudged her to think in terms of our school’s theme.

 To that end, I asked her one question: “Do the kids text?”